Birding Tour Southern Ecuador — A Feast of Endemics March

 As we happily devoured our packed lunch and reminisced on the morning, we watched a Band-tailed Seedeater.
 Heading back to the van, we saw Azara’s SpinetailGreat ThrushMasked FlowerpiercerBlack Vulture, and Band-tailed Pigeon.

 We arrived at the hotel in the afternoon, and everyone opted to retire to their cabins to rest and wash up.
 We then gathered to go over our checklist and have dinner.
 After dinner, despite all being exhausted, we decided to try our luck at seeing Black-and-white Owl.
 After wandering around for ten minutes, a park ranger from the reserve called us and pointed out an individual perched very close to the cabins.
-After more good look, we said goodnight and headed to our rooms for a well-deserved rest.
+After prolonged good looks, we said goodnight and headed to our rooms for a well-deserved rest.

 Day 5, 6th March 2024.
 Buenaventura Reserve to Jorupe Reserve.
 Urraca Lodge